National Blueberry Day is the day we celebrate the marvelous blueberry! Click here to learn more about this holiday. It is celebrated on July 8th.

 You can get free gift cards for discovering things online with @Swagbucks just like I did.
 Use my link to try it out.

 Ohhh my!
 This recipe came to mind when I was posting the Blueberry Pie Filling recipe.
 This recipe was given to meal a while back when I lived in NC.
 A dear lady would always bring this to our church dinners and it never lasted long.

 I haven’t made this in several years but I will have to add it to my meal plan soon!
 (I’m all out of blueberries or I’d make it right now.
-Continue reading “Blueberry Yum-Yum”
+Continue reading “Blueberry (or Cherry) Yum-Yum”

 This recipe is so easy!
 Give it a try and you will see just how easy it is.
 If you don’t like blueberries then try this Apple Sonker recipe.